Kalyn’s Lake Powell Fish Marinade

 Make it a Low-Carb Meal:

-The salad was great with the Spicy Cucumber Salad you see in these photos for a low-carb meal.
-This grilled fish would be amazing with Grilled Asparagus with Parmesan, Grilled Zucchini, or Easy Grilled Vegetables.
+The marinated and grilled fish was great with the Spicy Cucumber Salad you see in these photos for a low-carb meal.
+This would also be amazing with Grilled Asparagus with Parmesan, Grilled Zucchini, or Easy Grilled Vegetables.

 Kalyn's Lake Powell Fish Marinade